 Randles Hotel Killarney – An elegant and stylish hotel that has been operating since 1906.
 Their conservatory and outdoor terrace / pergola offers guests and diners a lovely view of the McGillycuddy Reeks while sitting by the fire perusing their menus designed by head chef Michael O’ Sullivan.

 The Terrace Bar at Aghadoe Heights Hotel – The bustling bar opens on to one of the country’s most striking views, the Lakes of Killarney.
 If you are lucky enough to be blessed with some sunshine while you are in this part of the country, a meal or a drink out on the hotel balcony is a unique experience.

-The Killarney Park Hotel – Looking out over the hotel’s gardens, the terrace is the latest addition the the hotel’s Garden Bar.
-With great food options and a barbeque pit, you will feel a world away from modern life in this relaxed setting.
+The Killarney Park Hotel – Looking out over the hotel’s gardens, the chic terrace is a fantastic extension of the Killarney Park’s popular Garden Bar.
+With great dining options and a barbeque pit, you will feel a world away from modern life in this relaxed setting.